hp6000x/backup.sh/README.md

 on all your config files, as the config file format has changed.
 Reconfiguring should be easy, as the defaults for all the options are derived from the existing config file.

-# How do I set it up
+# How do I set it up?

 Save this script somewhere in your PATH.
 I have a custom folder (/pub/scripts) which you can mimic if you like, just don't forget to set the folders to publicly readable with